ellcrys/cocoon/readme.md

 - **Multi-Signature Support**: Build contract applications owned and controlled by more that one entity.
 - **Immutable Contracts**: Contract applications are cloned from Github, versioned and archived forever.
-- **Multi-Language Interface**: The Cocoon's design exposes an interface that allows us to provide support for any modern day language.
+- **Multi-Language Interface**: The Cocoon's design exposes an interface that allows us to provide support for any modern day languages.
 - **Scalability**: Launch multiple instances of a contract application.
 Incoming requests will be shared between these instances.
 System resource allocation can be adjusted at any time.
-- **Storage**: Contract applications are provided with the ability to store data into a ACID-complaint database service.
+- **Storage**: Contract applications are provided with the ability to store data on an ACID-complaint database service.